karanotts/aws_sec_study/00_Fundamentals/well_architected_framework.md

 - keep people away from data
     - reduce or eliminate manual access to production data
     - do not use production data in test
+    - provide dashboard for viewing instead of direct access to data
 - prepare for security events
     - incident management
     - define playbooks